top of page

 92459983_909917999430124_439157807560785

-Zachary Blair is an anthropologist, researcher, writer, community organizer, academic, and mass violence victims advocate.
+Dr. Zachary Blair is a cultural anthropologist, researcher, writer, community organizer, academic, nonprofit leader, and mass violence victim advocate.

 bottom of page